Chiragsuri/IPL_analysis/README.md

 If you're checking this project out:

 1. You can review the `.sql` file to recreate the database
-2. Use the Jupyter Notebook to experiment or modify visualizations
+2. Use the Jupyter Notebook to experiment or modify visualisations
 3. View the Power BI `.pbix` file directly, or try the online published version

 ---